TalaoDAO/context/wallet_interaction_protocol_mod.md

          }
 ```

-The modification consists in adding a “scope” field to the JSON returned by the Issuer (Issuer GET response).
-This “scope” field is a list with at least the “subject_id” item and possibly other items from the following list: “givenName”, “familyName”, “telephone”, “email”, “address”.
+The modification consists in adding a “scope” attribute and a "display" attribute to the JSON returned by the Issuer (Issuer GET response).

+The “scope” attribute is a list with at least the “subject_id” item and possibly other items from the following list: “givenName”, “familyName”, “telephone”, “email”, “address”.

 example: